 example (F) | example (M)

-2. Narrative, modern/childrens - Something from a more up to date novel that allows a contrast.
-Maybe something grittier or more urban, maybe a children's book (especially good for girls).
+2. Narrative, modern/childrens - Something from a children's book – perhaps a Roald Dahl or silmilar.
 As a contrast with piece 1, its useful to have dialogue in there along with the 'narrative voice', for which there is no limit as regards accents/age/gender.
 A great chance to include some characters/voices/accents.

 example (F) | example (M)